Recently Viewed Topics

 If you have not previously established a connection, a warning appears that is similar to the following:

 The authenticity of host '192.168.15.82 (192.168.15.82)' can't be established.

 RSA key fingerprint is 86:63:b6:c3:b4:3b:ba:96:5c:b6:d4:42:b5:45:37:7f.

 Are you sure you want to continue connecting (yes/no)?

 Answer yes to this prompt.

-If the key exchange worked correctly, a message similar to the following will be displayed:
+If the key exchange worked correctly, a message similar to the following will appear:

 # uid=251(lce) gid=251(lce) groups=251(lce)

-- The IP address of SecurityCenter can be added to the LCE system’s /etc/hosts file.
+- You can add the IP address of SecurityCenter to the LCE system’s /etc/hosts file.
 This prevents the SSH daemon from performing a DNS lookup that can add seconds to your query times.

-- The LCE can now be added to SecurityCenter via the normal administrator process, described in LCE add.
+- You can add the LCE to SecurityCenter via the normal administrator process, described in Log Correlation Engines.